Rio02coder/QRIO-Components/README.md

 4. Minikube
    Minikube installation: https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Fx86-64%2Fstable%2Fbinary+download

-Once setup run the following command in the root directory of your system to setup the minikube cluster:
+Once setup run the following command in the root directory of your system to setup the minikube cluster(As an example you can use 11):

 ```bash
   minikube start -p qrio -n <ENTER THE NUMBER OF NODES FOR THE CLUSTER>